|By Codie See|

 Local Bicycling Information

 The Wisconsin Department of Transportation has compiled a list of Wisconsin local bicycle map and route information from various counties and cities.
-Some maps are hosted for download by DOT and only available here.
+Additionally, DOT provides a series of "urban" bike maps focused on Wisconsin municiplaities with populations greater than 25,000.

 Courtesy of the Niagara Escarpment Resource